For urgent consular assistance call

 More information:

-The hurricane season is June to November.
+The hurricane season is from June to November.
 Landslides, mudslides and flooding also occur.
 The direction and strength of hurricanes can change suddenly.

 If there's a hurricane or severe storm: